cmse822/project-1-team1/roofline/roofline_writeup.md

 | s += A[i] * A[i]                   | 0.250                            | Comp |  10.1  |  Mem |  8  |  Mem |  5   |
 | s += A[i] * B[i]                   | 0.125                            | Mem |  5  |  Mem |  4  |  Mem |  2.5   |
 | Y[i] = A[i] + C*B[i]               | 0.167                            | Mem |  7  |  Mem |  5  |  Mem |  3   |

+In the case of Intel architecture, the table reflects a similar trend of kernels being compute-bound or memory-bound based on their operational intensity.
+For example, the `SpMV` kernel, despite being compute-bound at the L1 level, becomes memory-bound at L2 and DRAM levels, indicating a potential memory bottleneck.
+This implies that for Intel, performance optimization strategies need to focus not only on computational efficiency but also on effective memory utilization, especially for L2 and DRAM.
+The kernels with higher operational intensity, like `3-D FF`, maintain compute-bound status across all cache levels, demonstrating their capability to exploit the processor's compute power efficiently.

 ### Q6
 Our matrix multiplication results give a maximum performance of about 0.5 GFLOPs.
 Given that this kernel has an operational intensity